 LIFE Centre (Lifestyle Enhancement & Fitness Improvement) at Singapore General Hospital (SGH), a member of the

 Indeed, there is more to the natural sweetness of black and green tea in your cup of bubble tea or pearl milk tea.
 What is usually added:

-- Tapioca pearls (carbohydrates): Some pearls made in Taiwan were found in May 2013 to contain a harmful additive, maleic acid.
+Tapioca pearls (carbohydrates): Some pearls made in Taiwan were found a few years back to contain a harmful additive, maleic acid.
 These contaminated pearls were immediately withdrawn from sale for the safety of consumers